CoopHive/alkahest-docs/alkahest-obsidian/Components/For Negotiation/Schemes.md

 ## Job

-Some examples of a Job Schema are, for compute (stateless) tasks:
+Some examples of a Job Scheme are, for compute (stateless) tasks:
 - A docker image and its input(s);
 - A github repository and an associated command.